fernanda-rabacal/fernanda-rabacal/README.md

 ### Hello 👋, I am Fernanda!
 I am aspiring to become a Front-end Specialist Developer

 Coffee lover, new experiences seeker.
-Looking for an opportunity as a Front-end junior developer
+Looking for an opportunity as a Front-end developer

 - 😄 Soft skills:  I am proactive, self-taught, communicative and i love work in group
 - ⚡ Hard Skills: Javascript, Typescript and ReactJs